 This is an approximation of the map you'll be working within this part of the lesson (I say approximation because Esri has updated some of the symbols slightly since they released the template you're going to download).
 Zoom in and take note of some of the layers that appear and disappear as you do so.
 Also, note how the symbols for features like rivers and cities change as you zoom in and out.

-- On your EC2 instance, extract the street map template files found in the Downloads folder in Canvas into a location under D:\data.
-The cleanest way to organize it may be to place the map and data directly under a folder named D:\data\LittleRock.
+- On your EC2 instance, extract the street map template files found in our course management system into a location under C:\data.
+The cleanest way to organize it may be to place the map and data directly under a folder named C:\data\LittleRock.
 Notice that the files include an MXD and a file geodatabase with a bunch of sample data.

 - On your EC2 instance, open StMap_Template_LittleRock_WebM.mxd in ArcMap.